CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

         cli_command = 'show lisp session'

+        # Defines a function to run the cli_command
         def cli(self, output=None):
             if output is None:
                 out = self.device.execute(self.cli_command)
             else:
                 out = output

-            # This is the dictionary object, indicated by {}
+            # Initializes the Python dictionary variable
             parsed_dict = {}

-            # This is the python regex, re.compile compiles the regex pattern into a regex object,
-            # and the object is then used to match patterns.

-            # The regex for p1 matches the schema keys to the level of vrf sessions established
+            # Defines the regex for the first line of device output, which is:
+            # Sessions for VRF default, total: 3, established: 3

             p1 = re.compile(r'Sessions +for +VRF +(?P<vrf>(\S+)),'
                             ' +total: +(?P<total>(\d+)),'
                             ' +established: +(?P<established>(\d+))$')

-            # The regex for p2 matches the lower-level patterns for each peer
+            # Defines the regex for the next line of device output, which is:
+            # Peer                           State      Up/Down        In/Out    Users
+            # 2.2.2.2                        Up         00:51:38        8/13     3

             p2 = re.compile(r'(?P<peer>(\S+)) +(?P<state>(Up|Down)) +(?P<time>(\S+))'
                             ' +(?P<in>(\d+))\/(?P<out>(\d+)) +(?P<users>(\d+))$')

-            # This defines the "for" loop, so that the parser reads each line of output
+            # Defines the "for" loop, to pattern match each line of output

             for line in out.splitlines():
                 line = line.strip()

-                # ???
-Sessions for VRF default, total: 3, established: 3
+                # Processes the matched patterns for the first line of output
                 m = p1.match(line)
                 if m:
                     group = m.groupdict()